mthuwhihand/mobile-app-test-flutter-dart/README.md

 This Flutter project is a new testing application.
 It includes basic features for testing and developing mobile applications using Flutter.

 ## Technical

- ● Using Flutter, Dart.
+ ● Using Flutter, Dart.<br>
- ● Use the MVVM pattern.
+ ● Use the MVVM pattern.<br>
- ● Manage state with BLoC.
+ ● Manage state with BLoC.<br>
- ● Store data using the Shared Preferences plugin
+ ● Store data using the Shared Preferences plugin<br>

 ## Functions
-Login/Logout: using [Shared Preferences]([https://sampleapis.com/](https://pub.dev/packages/shared_preferences)) to save/remove login info.
+Login/Logout: using [Shared Preferences]([https://sampleapis.com/](https://pub.dev/packages/shared_preferences)) to save/remove login info.<br>
-Home Screen:
+Home Screen: <br>
- ● Display a list view of movies which are called from api of [Sample APIs](https://sampleapis.com/) The api is
+ ● Display a list view of movies which are called from api of [Sample APIs](https://sampleapis.com/)<br>
+The api is
    ```
    https://api.sampleapis.com/movies/animation
    ```

- ● Pull to Refresh: Allow users to refresh the list of movies by pulling down on the screen.
+ ● Pull to Refresh: Allow users to refresh the list of movies by pulling down on the screen.<br>
- ● Pull to Refresh: Allow users to refresh the list of movies by pulling down on the screen.
+ ● Pull to Refresh: Allow users to refresh the list of movies by pulling down on the screen.<br>
- ● Load More Items: Load additional movies when the user scrolls down (pagination).
+ ● Load More Items: Load additional movies when the user scrolls down (pagination).<br>

 ## Installation